HumanBot000/BoilerGen/README.md

 4. Run `pip install -r requirements.txt`
 5. Run `pip install -e .`
 6. [Set up your first templates](https://github.com/HumanBot000/BoilerGen?tab=readme-ov-file#templates)
+7. Fill in the location of your templates in the config file. (can be found via `boilergen config`)
-7. Run `boilergen create` and follow the instructions.
+8. Run `boilergen create` and follow the instructions.
 → All available commands can be accessed by `boilergen --help`.